chloehudzik/workfront-learn.en/help/workfront-dam/workfront-dam-user-contributor/contributor-getting-started.md

 ---
-title: '[!UICONTROL Workfront DAM] and User Profiles Explained'
+title: Understand user profiles and navigation in [!UICONTROL Workfront DAM]
 description: Learn the difference between the three [!UICONTROL Workfront DAM] user profiles and how to navigate [!UICONTROL Workfront DAM].
 activity: use
 feature: Digital Content and Documents